Bridge Pose

 Step Four

-Pressing down firmly into the floor with your feet, lift up your buttocks and push your knees toward your torso so that your thighs are parallel to the floor, almost like a table top.
+Pressing down firmly into the floor with your feet, lift up your buttocks and push your knees toward your torso so that your thighs are parallel to the floor, almost like a tabletop.
 Try to keep your knees right above your ankles.

-You will know that you are doing the posture correctly if you feel your thigh muscles working well.
+You will know that you are performing the posture correctly if you feel your thigh muscles working well.

 Expand your chest fully and push your sternum up to touch your chin.
 Do not push your chin to your chest.
 Your head stays in place while the chest moves.